 Department F – Swine

-- Competition is open to any market hog, barrow or gilt of any breed or crossbreed born after January 1st of the current year.
+- Competition is open to any market hog, barrow, or gilt of any breed or crossbreed born after January 1st of the current year.

 - The Junior Swine Show is open to Clarke County 4-H and FFA previous swine project members who are enrolled by January 1 of the year of the show.
 All new swine project members must be enrolled in the Clarke County 4-H or FFA program and declare a project by March 1 of the year of the show.

-- All hogs must weigh between 220 and 290 pounds to be eligible to show and sell in the Junior Livestock Sale.
-All first place market hogs will be eligible to compete in the Grand Champion market drive, and the second place market hog in the class from which the champion came from is eligible to compete for the Reserve Champion market hog as well as the remaining first place market hogs.
+- All hogs must weigh between 220 and 300 pounds to be eligible to sell in the Junior Livestock Sale.
+All division winning market hogs will be eligible to compete in the Grand Champion market drive, and the second-place market hog in the division from which the champion came from is eligible to compete for the Reserve Champion market hog as well as the remaining division winning market hogs.

 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.

 - PENS MUST BE STRIPPED OF OLD BEDDING AND REBEDDED WITH FRESH BEDDING TWICE DURING FAIR WEEK.

 - The Swine Committee reserves the right to amend and interpret these rules and regulations as they see fit.